Andrettin/Wyrmsun/readme.txt

 * User Interface
 - Pressing CTRL+L now returns the player to the previous map layer they were in.
+- Hovering the mouse over resource amounts will now also display the tooltip for the respective resource (previously the tooltip was only displayed if hovering the mouse over the resource's icon).
+This also applies to the food and score amounts.

 -----------------------------------------------------------------------
 - 3.4.1